Himalayan Yoga Academy

 4. Amalaki or Amla

-Amla or India Gooseberry is another amazingly beneficial Ayurvedic herbal fruit that is rich in Vitamin C, antioxidant and nitric oxide.
-Amla supports healthy liver cells by enhancing the natural production of catalase, superoxide dismutase and glutathione.
+Amla or India Gooseberry is another amazingly beneficial Ayurvedic herbal fruit that is rich in Vitamin C, antioxidants, and nitric oxide.
+It supports healthy liver cells by enhancing the natural production of catalase, superoxide dismutase, and glutathione.
 Amla provides protective effects against mild-moderate toxic exposure and short-term alcohol-induced brain mitochondrial dysfunction.
-Used commonly in an Indian household in food or as a remedy for treatment, Amla has the powerful ability to cleanse and detox the liver and the digestive tract replenishing its tissues.
+Commonly used in an Indian household in food or as a remedy for treatment.
+Amla has the powerful ability to cleanse and detox the liver and the digestive tract, replenishing its tissues.

 • Consume as Triphala powder for deeper and greater benefits